Chopard has unveiled the Mille Miglia GT XL Chrono Speed Black (Ref. 168459-3008) chronometer back in January 2008.

 Power reserve: 42 hours

-Case material: DLC-coated steel, scratch-resistant
+Case: DLC-coated steel, scratch-resistant

 Functions: Hours, minutes, small seconds, chronograph, date